The Athenæum is pleased to announce a new membership benefit, courtesy of the Rhode Island Chamber Music Concerts!

 Rhode Island Chamber Music Concerts is dedicated to enriching the cultural life of Rhode Island by presenting chamber music concerts by internationally renowned, award-winning classical artists at unbeatable prices.

 Beginning September 2019, Household, Individual, and Individual Under 35 members are invited to attend a RICMC concert of their choosing.
 Each membership is entitled to a pair of tickets for any one concert.
-To redeem your tickets, please call the library at 401-421-6970 or email firstname.lastname@example.org and indicate your preferred performance by noon the day prior to the concert.
+To redeem your tickets, please call the library at 401-421-6970 or email email@example.com and indicate your preferred performance by noon the day prior to the concert.
+You must supply the name and emails of both attendees.
 Members will be able to collect will-call tickets at McVinney Auditorium the night of the event.

 Praised by The New Yorker as “a fresh and vital young participant in what is a golden age of American string quartets,” the Daedalus Quartet has established itself as a leader among the new generation of string ensembles.
 Since winning the top prize in the Banff International String Quartet Competition in 2001, the Daedalus Quartet has impressed critics and listeners alike with the security, technical finish, interpretive unity, and sheer gusto of its performances.